data-apis/array-api/spec/API_specification/data_types.md

 (data-type-categories)=
 ## Data Type Categories

-For the purposes of this spec, the following data type categories are defined.
+For the purposes of this specification, the following data type categories are defined.
 Libraries do not need to organize dtypes according to these categories.
-These are only for organizing the functions in this spec itself.
-Future versions of the spec will include additional categories for complex data types.
+These are only for organizing the functions in this specification itself.
+Future versions of the specification will include additional categories for complex data types.

 ### Numeric Data Types